studio-thgie/phd.thgie.ch/output/expose.md

 # Exposé
-## Code, visuality and meaning: *Interdisciplinary perspectives on the image in Swiss video games pre-2000*
+## Where is Switzerland?
+Interdisciplinary perspectives on en/decoding nationality in the visuality of early digital games from Switzerland

 - [1.
 Introduction and problem statement](#1.%20Introduction%20and%20problem%20statement)
 - [2.
 Current state of research](#2.%20Current%20state%20of%20research)